Enzo Hallman

-Enzo Hallman (born 28 November 2007) is a Swedish racing driver who last competed for Douglas Motorsport in the GB4 Championship.
+Enzo Teodor Hallman (born 28 November 2007) is a Swedish racing driver set to compete for Hillspeed in the GB4 Championship.

 Career

 Born in Jönköping, Hallman started karting in 2018.
-Mainly racing nationally, Hallman most notably won the 2021 Swedish Karting Championship in the Junior 125 class, the same year in which he made his interntational debut in karts by racing in the Trofeo Andrea Margutti and IAME Warriors Final.
+Mainly racing nationally, he most notably won the 2021 Swedish Karting Championship in the Junior 125 class, the same year in which he made his interntational debut in karts by racing in the Andrea Margutti Trophy and IAME Warriors Final.

 Stepping up to cars in 2023, Hallman was part of NXT Gen Cup's 18-car grid for the season's inaugural season.
 In his first season in cars, Hallman scored a best result of second in the season-opening round at Falkenbergs Motorbana and Karlskoga Motorstadion, as he finished fourth in points with four more podiums to his name.

 Hallman returned to NXT Gen Cup for his sophomore season.
 Once again remaining winless, Hallman took eight podiums with a best result of second scored four times, as he ended the year third in points.
 During 2024, Hallman also competed as a privateer in Formula Nordic.
 Despite missing the first round of the season, Hallman finished runner-up to Daniel Varverud with one overall win to his name at Ljungbyheds Motorbana, along four more wins among the Formula Nordic entrants in races in conjunction with Nordic 4.

 After testing Formula 4 machinery with Fortec Motorsport in late 2024 and winning the Ronnie Peterson Memorial Fund in early 2025, Hallman joined Douglas Motorsport to compete in GB4 for 2025.
 On his debut round at Donington Park, Hallman finished sixth and eleventh in the first two races before taking his maiden podium in race three by finishing second behind Alex Berg.
-Having left Donington Park fifth in points, Hallman then fell to seventh after finishing no higher than 11th across the three races in the following round at Silverstone.
+Having left Donington Park fifth in points, Hallman fell to seventh after finishing no higher than 11th across the three races in the following round at Silverstone.
 Hallman then took his second podium at Oulton Park by finishing third in race one, before finishing 15th in race two and taking his maiden win in race three after gambling on wet tires.
-At Snetterton, Hallman finished in the top 10 in all three races with a best result of sixth all weekend, before taking only one top 10 across the following two rounds at Silverstone and Brands Hatch, coming in race two at the former.
+At Snetterton, Hallman finished in the top-ten in all three races with a best result of sixth all weekend, before taking only one top-ten across the following two rounds at Silverstone and Brands Hatch, coming in race two at the former.
+After that, Hallman finished eighth in race one at Donington Park to end the season ninth in points.

+The following year, Hallman returned to GB4 as he switched to Hillspeed for his sophomore season in the series.